georgeflanagin/parsec4/README.md

 is to use Parsec's functions.

-So let's go with the idea that the input has been stripped of tailing whitespace, and pounded down to lower case.
+So let's go with the idea that the input has been stripped of tailing whitespace and pounded down to lower case.
 What else could Parsec offer us?
 Let's consider our desire to treat *exit* and *quit* as the same action.
-Written as it is above, the Parsec code that says `lexeme(string('exit')) ^ lexeme(string('quit'))` has two results (i.e., the text literal "exit" or the text literal "quit") when what we want is only one result that represents the request to exit.
+Written as it is above, the Parsec code that says `lexeme(string('exit')) ^ lexeme(string('quit'))` has two results (i.e., the text literal "exit" or the text literal "quit") when what we want is exactly *one* result that represents the request to exit.

-The reason to have only one result may not be obvious, so I will explain it this way: We want our parser to make the decision that the user is requesting to exit the program.
-The rest of our code should not care how the user provided this information to our program, and it would be clumsy to execute the parsing code and then check again to see that the user typed either *exit* or *quit* when either is OK.
+The reason to have only one result may not be obvious, and I will explain it this way: We want our parser to make the decision that the user is requesting to exit the program.
+The rest of our code should not care how the user provided this information to our program.
+It would be clumsy to execute the parsing code and then check again to see that the user typed either *exit* or *quit* when either is satisfactory.
 Why bother to parse the input if you still need to write the following?

 ```python